k98kurz/tapescript/readme.md

 allowable flags.
 If a signature is passed to a signature checker that uses a disallowed sigflag, a `ScriptExecutionError` will be raised.

+### Timestamp and epoch checking

+@todo ensure implementation semantics are correct, then write some documentation explaining it

 ### Testing

 First, clone the repo, set up the virtualenv, and install requirements.